The University of Kent, Canterbury, Kent, CT2 7NZ, T +44 (0)1227 764000

 - is the official voice of the University

-- has a Kent logo and some custom styling (eg, banner images and colours).
+- uses a Kent-styled theme with some custom options (eg, banner images and colours).

 Displays blog content within your own website via an RSS feed and snippet.

 You will need to read and abide by the blogs.kent conditions of use:

 We will email you with login details - you can log in and start posting immediately.
 The software that we use, Wordpress, is fairly intuitive: